-Government contractors may find themselves dealing with a wrongful termination of contract for default on a federal construction project.
+Government contractors may find themselves dealing with an unlawful termination of contract for default on a federal construction project.
 Although it is clear that something is wrong with the termination action, many construction companies are not familiar enough with the underlying regulations that govern terminations for default.
 Therefore, the decision whether or not to appeal the contracting officer’s decision can be difficult.

 Although it is clear that something is wrong with the contract termination action, many construction companies are not familiar enough with the underlying regulations that govern terminations for default.
 Therefore, the decision whether or not to appeal the contracting officer’s decision can be difficult.